Program Descriptions and Requirements

 - Engineering majors (Architectural Design, Atmosphere/Energy, Biomechanical Engineering, Biomedical Computation, Engineering Physics, and Product Design) should select “Engineering” as their plan and then the appropriate Subplan.
 Check your major program section for detailed instructions.

-- Individually Designed Majors: Declaring is a manual process by the Registrar so you need to download and fill out the Declaration or Change of Undergraduate Major, Minor, Honors form, have it signed in 135 Huang, and scan or take to the SSC.
+- Individually Designed Majors: Declaring is a manual process by the Registrar so you need to download and fill out the Declaration or Change of Undergraduate Major, Minor, Honors form, have it signed in 135 Huang, and scan or take to the SSC after your IDMEN program has been submitted and approved.

 You must satisfy department or program declaration requirements before you are officially declared in a major; see instructions for each major in the appropriate section.
 Your academic record will not be changed until you have satisfied all requirements.
 When the department certifies in Axess that you have met its declaration requirements, an e-mail message will be sent to notify you that your academic record has been updated.